-positions has grown by 283 percent overall, with the rate of growth in private colleges and universities at 377 percent.
-Currently, nearly 40 percent of full-time faculty positions and 70 percent of all faculty positions in post-secondary institutions are nontenure-track.
-The reduction of tenure-track positions along with the expansion of nontenure-track positions further dilutes the effectiveness of faculty governance.
-The vast majority of nontenure-track faculty are not included as full participants in faculty governance bodies.
-Further, nontenure-track faculty are in precarious positions without the job security of tenure, making it difficult for them to meaningfully assert rights of academic freedom.
-Pacific Lutheran University follows this trend, with almost half of its faculty in nontenure-track contingent positions.
+17 Ernst Benjamin, The Eroding Foundations of Academic Freedom and Professional Integrity: Implications of the Diminishing Proportion of Tenured Faculty for Organizational Effectiveness in reduction of tenure track positions along with the expansion of non-tenure track positions further dilutes the effectiveness of faculty governance.
+The vast majority of non-tenure track faculty are not included as full participants in faculty governance bodies.
+Further, non-tenure track faculty are in precarious positions without the job security of tenure, making it difficult for them to meaningfully assert rights of academic freedom.
+Pacific Lutheran University follows this trend, with almost half of its faculty in non-tenure track contingent positions.
 Case 19-RC-102521, Regional Director's Decision and Direction of Election (June 7, 2013), at 3.
 The Regional Director's Decision and Direction of Election finds, further, that the contingent faculty play a very limited role in faculty governance.
 Id. at 6-7.